federico-bidone/FAIR/docs/GUI.md

 application remains responsive even if a pipeline stage fails.
 When PySide6 is not installed the GUI quietly skips execution after logging a hint.

+## Interface layout

+The GUI window is partitioned into three tabs—**Ingest**, **Pipeline**, and **Reports**—stacked across the top of the frame.
+A persistent log panel sits at the bottom and mirrors CLI status updates in chronological order.
+Each tab exposes dry-run toggles and path selectors so that the GUI mirrors CLI semantics without relying on an embedded screenshot.

 ## Troubleshooting

 - **Missing PySide6:** install the package or rely on the CLI (`launch_gui`